perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 Notes

 - rename selected config file to config.plist
-- current GPU is to AMD RX 6600 XT; for RX 580 and other Polaris cards remove `agdpmod=piker`a from boot-args and don't use the framebuffer patch
+- current GPU is AMD RX 6600 XT; for RX 580 and other Polaris cards remove `agdpmod=piker`a from boot-args and don't use the framebuffer patch
 - add serial numbers for the SMBIOS model

 ### Important!